Ole Rødder

-Ole Rødder (1743–1806) was Norwegian violinist.
+Ole Rødder (1743–1806) was a Norwegian violinist.
 He became the first paid musician of Bergen's Musikselskabet Harmonien in 1783, serving as concertmaster of the orchestra, which later became the Bergen Philharmonic Orchestra.
 Rødder was a stadsmusikant (town musician) in Bergen from 1789.
 He was a regular visitor to the Altona tavern, where the orchestra rehearsed in its early days.